Northeast Zone

 There are deer throughout the valley.
 Early in the morning and late in the afternoon are good times to view wildlife.
 A drive through the foothills of the Baker valley and through the Keating valley can turn up good numbers of deer.

 Elkhorn Wildlife Area is known for the Rocky Mountain elk and mule deer herds that frequent the area during the winter.
 There are two good viewing sites.
 The Anthony Creek site is located about eight miles west of I-84 on North Powder River Lane.
 From I-84 take the North Powder Exit (Exit 285).
 About 150 elk can be seen here on any given day.
-From the overlook on Auburn Road, watch hundreds of elk and mule deer.
+From the overlook on Auburn Road, see hundreds of elk and mule deer.
 It is on the south side of Old Auburn Road, which branches off Highway 7 about six miles south of Baker City.

 Grant County